AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-sl-04-semantic-layer-vs-data-catalog-complementary-not-competing.md

 ![Catalog and semantic layer combined in an integrated architecture](images/semantic_layer_seo/04/catalog-architecture.png)

 An integrated system gives you a single interface where data discovery and business context exist side by side.
 You search the catalog to find a dataset.
-You see its semantic layer definition — the metric formulas, documentation, labels, and access policies — alongside the catalog metadata (lineage, quality, ownership).
+You see its semantic layer definition : the metric formulas, documentation, labels, and access policies,  alongside the catalog metadata (lineage, quality, ownership).

 Dremio achieves this with its [Open Catalog](https://www.dremio.com/blog/5-ways-dremio-delivers-an-apache-iceberg-lakehouse-without-the-headaches/?utm_source=ev_buffer&utm_medium=influencer&utm_campaign=next-gen-dremio&utm_term=blog-021826-02-18-2026&utm_content=alexmerced) (built on Apache Polaris, the open-source Iceberg REST catalog standard) combined with its semantic layer features: